 (b) who has had such experience or training or both as the Board may require having regard to the electrical work authorised by the licence to be carried out; and

-(c) has passed, or been exempted by the Board from the requirement to pass, practical and written examinations, as may be conducted by, or recognized by, the Board for the purposes of this paragraph in the kind of electrical work authorised by the licence to be carried out.
+(c) has passed, or been exempted by the Board from the requirement to pass, practical and written examinations or other kinds of assessment, as may be conducted by, or recognized by, the Board for the purposes of this paragraph in the kind of electrical work authorised by the licence to be carried out.

-(5) A person who is required to undertake an examination under this regulation shall pay such examination fees —
+(5) A person who is required to undertake an examination or other kind of assessment under this regulation shall pay such examination or assessment fees —

-(a) if the examination is conducted by the Board, as are determined by the Director; or
+(a) if the examination or other kind of assessment is conducted by the Board, as are determined by the Director; or

-(b) if the examination is conducted by a body approved by the Director to do so, as are determined by the body.
+(b) if the examination or other kind of assessment is conducted by a body approved by the Director to do so, as are determined by the body.

 (6) In subregulation (1)(a)(ii) —

-“Department of Training” means the department of the Public Service principally assisting the Minister to whom the administration of the Industrial Training Act 1975 is for the time being committed by the Governor in the administration of that Act.
+“Department of Training” means the department of the Public Service principally assisting the Minister to whom the administration of the Vocational Education and Training Act 1996 is for the time being committed by the Governor in the administration of that Act.

 [Regulation 22 amended in Gazette 23 Dec 1994 p.
 7134; 6 Sep 1996 p.
-4413-14.]
+4413-14; 31 Dec 2007 p.
+6501-03.]

 23. Application for licence or permit

-(1) An application for the issue of a licence or permit or the renewal of the registration of a licence holder or permit holder, as the case may be, is made in accordance with this regulation by submitting to the executive officer, together with the appropriate fee set out in the Schedule, such form, duly completed, as the Director makes available for the purpose.
+(1) An application for the issue of a licence or permit is made in accordance with this regulation by submitting to the executive officer, together with the appropriate fee set out in the Schedule, such form, duly completed, as the Director makes available for the purpose.

+(1a) Despite subregulation (1), the fee for an application for a permit to be issued under regulation 24(3) is the amount determined by the Director having regard to the cost of processing the application.

+(1b) An applicant under subregulation (1) is to include in or with the application any information or certificate or other document that the Board may require to be satisfied that the applicant fulfils the relevant requirements of regulation 22 and is a fit and proper person for the purposes of regulation 24(1).

 (2) An application for a licence or permit should normally specify the kind of endorsement sought in relation to a licence, but where an application is made for a particular grade or type of licence or permit that does not appear to the Board to be appropriate in the case of the applicant, or, where an applicant does not specify the particular licence, grade, type or permit to be endorsed the Board may grant a licence or permit endorsed for a grade or type that it thinks proper according to the qualifications and experience of the applicant.

 [Regulation 23 amended in Gazette 23 Dec 1994 p.
-7134.]
+7134; 31 Dec 2007 p.
+6503.]

 24. Issue of licence or permit

-(1) Where a person who fulfils the relevant requirements of regulation 22 makes application for the issue of a licence or permit in accordance with regulation 23 the Board may —
+(1) Where a person who fulfils the relevant requirements of regulation 22 makes application for the issue of a licence or permit in accordance with regulation 23 the Board is to —

 (a) if it is satisfied that the applicant is a fit and proper person to hold a licence endorsed to the effect sought in the application, issue to the applicant a licence endorsed to that effect;